splunk/splunk-operator/docs/PremiumApps.md

 Supported Architectures Include:
 * Standalone Splunk Instance
-* Standalone Search Head with Indexer Cluster.
+* Standalone Search Head with Indexer Cluster
-* Search Head Cluster with Indexer Cluster.
+* Search Head Cluster with Indexer Cluster

 Notably, if deploying a distributed search environment, the use of indexer clustering is required to ensure that the necessary Enterprise Security specific configuration is pushed to the indexers via the Cluster Manager.